 Most lawyers work at least full-time, 40 hours per week.
 Depending upon where you work, you may work longer hours than this, meeting with clients and researching cases on evenings and weekends.

-According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), as of May 2019, the annual median salary for lawyers in the United States is $122,960.
+The U.S. Department of Labor’s Bureau of Labor Statistics (BLS) notes the annual median salary for lawyers in the United States, as of May 2022, is $135,740.

 The BLS notes that employment opportunities for lawyers are expected to grow by four percent from 2019 to 2029.
 This represents the average amount of growth expected for all occupations.
 There will be increased competition for lawyer jobs over the next decade, as more students are graduating from law school than there will be lawyer jobs available.